• Skip to primary navigation

 Jump to How-to Card

-tea bags with herbs and bowls of dried herbs.
+Tea bags with herbs and bowls with dried flowers.

 Using fresh or dried herbs for face steaming at home is a wonderful way to give yourself a relaxing spa treatment.
 It's easy to do and is a fraction of the cost that you'd pay at a salon.